Ekoda/AutoNote/README.md

 AutoNote is a python project that automatically transcribes and summarizes audio files using Whisper speech recognition and OpenAI language models.
 Originally the idea stemmed from me wanting to automate my note-taking in meetings.

+The results will vary depending on audio, model and of course meeting quality.
+Vague and opaque meetings will produce simliar results.
+However, I expect the future to bring vasts improvements in both transcription and language models, perhaps advancements in multi modal language models will allow us to skip the transcription step altogether - incredible results will follow.

 ## Features

 - Transcribe audio files in various formats (wav, mp3, etc) using the Whisper speech recognition model from OpenAI